LandSharkFive/PassTwo/README.md

 To add a new service name, type "A" at the command prompt.
 Enter the service name, user id and the password.

-To delete the master password, delete the password vault file.
-To delete all passwords, delete the password vault file.
+To delete the master password, delete the vault file.
+To delete all passwords, delete the vault file.

-Backup the password vault files as needed.
+Backup the vault files as needed.
 Keep the master passwords safe.

 ## Examples